Sri Lankan wambatu moju(batu moju or eggplant moju).

 Little things, big feelings…….

-Once ever so often a little piece of my life enters the blog, these can be feelings and moments I would like to reflect on later.
+Once in a while, often a little piece of my life enters the blog; these can be feelings and moments I would like to reflect on later.

-It took me a few minutes to realize that she didn’t ask me to help her, 6.00 o’clock in the morning is not exactly the time to start with the waterworks but I sure did choke on a few tears.
+It took me a few minutes to realise that she didn’t ask me to help her, 6.00 a.m. is not exactly the time to start with the waterworks, but I sure did choke on a few tears.

 When she(18), started with wanting her own room to being a typical teenage girl who knew what she wanted and wanted to do everything on her own, I thought, “well, that’s o.k, I’ve got three more who needs me and I can’t wait for them to grow up quick”.